 FASHION VILLAGE, NEWPORT BEACH, CALIFORNIA -- I was in Macy's shopping (Dec.
-26, 2009), when this woman came up to a gentlemen working and said to him that his merchandising of that particular product look wonderful.
+26, 2009) when this woman came up to a gentlemen working and said to him that his merchandising of that particular product look wonderful.
 She took 2 steps away and turned to him and said "What the crap (the other word) is this.
 You can't do anything I tell you, this looks like crap (the other word)."
 I was totally appalled at this woman.
 I went to a sales clerk and asked who this woman was.
 I was informed by the sales clerk that her name was **, the Merchandising Manager for this department.

 I was so upset with the action that I saw and the way that she treated this young man.
-My friends I, put everything down that we were going to purchase and left the store.
+My friends, I, put everything down that we were going to purchase and left the store.
+I will never shop at Macy's again.
+This woman needs to have some type of training.
+I'm sure she demands respect.
 But she didn't show the customers respect or the gentlemen that was working.
 She totally humiliated him in front of sales staff and customers at the store.
 This woman is an embarrassment to your company.

+I went shopping a few different times at the Macy's at Stanford Mall, in Palo Alto, CA and was thoroughly impressed with the sales help, each and every time there.
 Each time, I was greeted with a smile and eye contact (that seems so rare these days), and they allowed me to browse and shop in peace.
 They were happy and available to answer any questions I had, and quick to offer to start a dressing room for me when they saw my hands were getting full of clothes, but other than that, left me to shop in peace.

+When it was time for me to pay for my clothes, the sales clerk was very friendly and complimented my choices, and really went above and beyond in making the whole shopping experience a happy and pleasant one.
 I am so used to walking in a department store and getting either completely ignored, or having sales people follow me around like I am planning on shoplifting or something.
-This Macy;s encounter was refreshing and I will definitely go out of my way to shop there in the future.
+This Macy's encounter was refreshing and I will definitely go out of my way to shop there in the future.

-WEST GRAND FORKS, NORTH DAKOTA -- I received wonderful service from an employee named Amber.
+WEST GRAND FORKS, NORTH DAKOTA -- I received wonderful service from an employee named **.
 I had all but given up trying to find a particular item of clothing.
 She spotted me and came over to assist.
 She was wonderful and ever so helpful.
 I ended buying four of what I was looking for as they were all just perfect for my needs.
 She was so diligent in searching for what I wanted.
 Thank you!

-KELSO & VANCOUVER, WASHINGTON -- Every since Macy's took over Meier & Frank in the Pacific Northwest service has become strange.
-Not only did many long time employees (those familiar faces one was used to seeing) leave, but whenever I make a purchase, the employee that rings me up writes their name on the receipt and tells you how you can contact Macy's online to compliment their service.
-I'm sure employee's get a bonus or something for this, but I am not going out of my way to compliment an employee unless I feel that he/she really was helpful and did assist me, not just rang up the purchase that I selected on my own.
+KELSO & VANCOUVER, WASHINGTON -- Every since Macy's took over Meier & Frank in the Pacific Northwest, service has become strange.
+Not only did many long-time employees (those familiar faces one was used to seeing) leave, but whenever I make a purchase, the employee that rings me up writes their name on the receipt and tells you how you can contact Macy's online to compliment their service.
+I'm sure employees get a bonus or something for this, but I am not going out of my way to compliment an employee unless I feel that he/she really was helpful and did assist me, not just rang up the purchase that I selected on my own.

 Do not ever buy furniture from Macy's!
 I bought the Metropolitan dining room set and had to refuse delivery 3 times due to damaged pieces.
 Even the furniture that I did not refuse has nicks and scratches on it that I just chose to ignore, because Macy's has been such a hassle to deal with.
-I submitted a review of their product on-line and they didn't post it.
+I submitted a review of their product online and they didn't post it.
 They only post good reviews.
 Don't be fooled by their website.

 That's how I got tricked into buying furniture from there.
 Their quality control is horrible and I would not recommend it to anyone.
-Just google Macy's furniture and you'll see the actual reviews from consumers who are not satisfied.
+Just Google Macy's furniture and you'll see the actual reviews from consumers who are not satisfied.
 Avoid Macy's at all costs!
 Save your money!